mayavend/diabetes-tracker/README.md

 ## Evaluation / What I Tested

-This project is a prototype, so evaluation focused on product behavior, internal consistency, and iterative refinement rather than formal clinical validation.
+This project is a prototype, so evaluation focused on product behavior, internal consistency, and iterative refinement.

 ### What I tested during development